 Forests cover about one-third of Earth’s landmass, providing habitat for more than half of our terrestrial species of animals and plants.
 For our species alone, forests provide health benefits with fresh air, recreational spaces, nutritious foods, medicines, and clean water.
 Healthy forests are a planetary water insurance policy.

 Deforestation has created multiple and multiplying problems for nation states that have not been fast enough to act.
 Without trees, topsoils are lost, freshwater supply disappears, hills and mountains become hazards as unabsorbed rain produces landslides and mudslides.
 Without trees, protection is removed from coastal areas, plants and animal species disappear, and climate becomes hotter without forest shade and moisture.

-This year the International Day of Forests promotes education to Learn to Love Forests.
-Education at all levels is important in achieving sustainable forest management and conserving biodiversity.
-Healthy forests mean healthy, resilient communities and prosperous economies.
+This year the International Day of Forests promotes the restoration and sustainable management of healthy forests around the planet for healthy, resilient communities and prosperous economies.